satrent/SilentAuctionAngular/readme.txt

 - install graphicsMagick (www.graphicsmagick.org)
 - install imagemagick (www.imgaemagick.org)
- (rerun npm install to install the new gm and imagemagick modules)

 - open a terminal and get to the project folder.
 - navigate to the client directory.